kxl4126/hatch-cli-client/README.md

 ### Step 6 - Configure and host your public sale
 **Here we will set up the properties of your public sale!**
 1. **Edit config/saleConfig.json.**
    - `saleTime` represents the unix timestamp (in seconds) of your public sale start time.
+Use a site like [this one](https://www.unixtimestamp.com/index.php) to convert a date to a unix timestamp.
    - `whitelistDiscount` represents how much discount (in ICP) whitelisted members get.
    - `reserveAmount` is how many NFTs to exclude from the sale.
 Those will be kept in the owner account.
    - `transactionLimit` is how many NFTs a user can be bought in one transaction.